 - Any refrigeration equipment that has not been certified to be empty of Freon or have had the compressors completely removed from the units.

 - Garbage: including but not limited to plastics, loose tires, food, and paper waste.

 - Hazardous or Flammable Metal Dust: lead dust, magnesium turnings, etc.

-- Propane, acetylene, or any other type of gas tank that has not been cut.
-(SEE ADDITIONAL INFORMATION LISTED BELOW FOR MATERIALS PURCHASED WITH CONDITIONS)
+- Propane, acetylene, or any other type of gas tank.

 - Television, computer monitors, or any other items with excessive amounts of glass.